KarmaCoordinates/karma/.tmp/README.md

-# This directory will store trained model, log files, etc.
+# This directory will cache trained model, log files, etc.